-If you have decided to adopt a dog from a shelter or rescue group, you should know that you are doing a wonderful thing to help homeless pets everywhere!
-Once you have chosen the right dog for your household, you can begin to prepare yourself and your home for the arrival of your new canine companion.
+When you decide to adopt a dog from a shelter or rescue group, you are doing a wonderful thing to help homeless pets everywhere!
+Once you have chosen the right dog, you can begin to prepare yourself and your home for the arrival of your new canine companion.

 Bringing home an adult dog or older puppy from a shelter or rescue differs in many ways from bringing home a very young puppy.
 Each has its pros and cons.
 It's only fair that you should know what to expect for the first few weeks after your newly adopted dog arrives in your home.
 After all, the more prepared you are, the more smoothly the transition will go.